definev/definev.github.io/content/authors/definev/_index.md

 > The only true wisdom is in knowing you know nothing. - Socrates

-> Don't try to be cool, be warm. - Anonymous
+> Don't try to be cool, be warm. - Quincy Jones

 ## Contact me